Labor Cost Percentage Calculator

 Industry benchmarks by restaurant type

-Labor cost benchmarks vary significantly by restaurant type due to differences in service model, table turn rate, and the ratio of front-of-house to back-of-house staff.
+Labor cost benchmarks vary by restaurant type due to differences in service model, table turn rate, and the ratio of front-of-house to back-of-house staff.

 How to reduce your restaurant labor cost percentage